srkirkland/Html5MvcTemplates/README.markdown

 There really isn't any downside to converting your basic `<input type='text' .../>` tags to new html5 input types for known data types, as the users that have modern browsers will enjoy the benefits without damaging the experience for legacy browsers.

+Status:

+This project currently adds Mvc Editor Templates for the following new HTML5 input types:

+* search
+* tel
+* url
+* email
+* datetime
+* date
+* month
+* week
+* time
+* datetime-local
+* number
+* range
+* color

+The only input type not supported is range, and that is because having a range input doesn't make any sense without being able to specify a min/max for that range.

 Links:
-For a list of html input types, see: http://www.whatwg.org/specs/web-apps/current-work/multipage/the-input-element.html#attr-input-type
+For a list of html input types, see: [[http://www.whatwg.org/specs/web-apps/current-work/multipage/the-input-element.html#attr-input-type]]

-For a good reference on html5 form changes, see: http://diveintohtml5.org/forms.html
+For a good reference on html5 form changes, see: [[http://diveintohtml5.org/forms.html]]